Charles Russell (Australian politician): Later life

 Russell was expelled by the Country Party after the election and applied to join the Liberal Party, but was rejected.
-He was a candidate for the Senate in the 1953 Senate only election as third on a ticket headed by Sir Raphael Cilento.
+He was a candidate for the Senate in the 1953 Senate only election as third on the Democratic ticket headed by Sir Raphael Cilento.
 He attempted to regain Maranoa at the 1954 election and came third with 17.4%.
 The absence of a Labor candidate for Maranoa at the 1955 election gave him 43.7% of the vote, finishing with 48.9% of the two-candidate preferred vote.
 He later contested the Queensland state seat of Condamine in 1972.

 Russell's wealth and prominent connexions allowed him to continue to campaign for his beliefs.
 He continued to challenge both the Country Party and the Menzies Government, losing a High Court appeal against the validity of the federal wool tax in 1965 but successfully invalidating the Queensland government's stock levy in 1977.

 Russell's views placed him on the right of the political spectrum.
 He was devoted to anti-socialism and the British Empire, and was associated with several other men who were disaffected with the major political parties, including Cilento, George Griffiths and economist Colin Clark.
 Russell and Cilento formed the short-lived Australian Democratic Party during the 1950s, and in the 1960s he was a leader in the Basic Industries Group and held membership of the Federal Inland Development Organisation.
 Although he had links with the Australian League of Rights, he did not join the League as he was opposed to its espousal of Social Credit theories.
 He joined the Workers Party (later the Progress Party) in the 1970s.

 Russell and his wife Hilary co-wrote a book on their property in 1955, Jimbour: Its History and Development; Jimbour House was classified by the National Trust of Queensland and became a popular entertainment venue.
 Russell published his autobiography, Country Crisis, in 1976.

 Russell died at Dalby Hospital of a cerebral haemorrhage on 20 October 1977, a day after he collapsed while speaking at a meeting of the Maranoa branch of the Progress Party.
 He was survived by his wife, their daughter and their four sons.
 He was cremated.